Banner image

 Speaker

-I’m passionate about educating and training counselors-in-training, but I also enjoy sharing my knowledge with others.
+I’m passionate about educating and training my students and supervisees, but I also enjoy sharing my knowledge with others.
 Over the years, I’ve had the pleasure of consulting and presenting on various topics, such as:

 • Personalizing Self-Care